Automatic differentiation (autodiff)

 and move b against the direction of lb to make l smaller.

-The capability to automatically perform mathematical differentiation (autodiff) of a complex function with respect to its parameters is essential to machine learning libraries: for example Google’s TensorFlow, Meta’s PyTorch, JAX, the emergent Apple’s MLX, and micrograd developed by us Brief Solutions Ltd.
+The capability to automatically perform mathematical differentiation (autodiff) of a complex function with respect to its parameters is essential to machine learning libraries: for example Google’s TensorFlow, Meta’s PyTorch, JAX, the emergent Apple’s MLX, and micrograd developed by us.

 micrograd autodiff library